MDK-Packs/IoT_Socket/documentation/src/IoT_Socket_Using.md

   - rename the copied file, for example to `iot_socket_wifi.c`.
   - add the file to the application project.
   - rename all `iotSocketXXX` functions in the file; for example by changing the prefix and having them as `wifiSocketXXX`.
-- In the application code define two API access structures of \ref iotSocketApi_t that map the MDK-Network (`mdkSocketXXX`) and WiFi (`wifiSocketXXX`) socket functions respectively.
+- In the application code define two API access structures of \ref iotSocketApi_t type that map the MDK-Network (`mdkSocketXXX`) and WiFi (`wifiSocketXXX`) socket functions respectively.
 - Register the API of the target communication interface using \ref iotSocketRegisterApi.

 ## Operation flow {#iot_socket_flow}

 A user application typically does not need to call the IoT Socket APIs directly, and instead can rely on the IoT Client interface that manages connectivity to the target service in the cloud (AWS, Azure, Google, proprietary).
 [Keil Application Note 312](https://developer.arm.com/documentation/kan312) explains operation of such IoT clients and shows how IoT Socket is used by them.

-[**IoT Socket API functions**](./group__iotSocketAPI.html) map directly to the operation of the [BSD Socket APIs](https://en.wikipedia.org/wiki/Berkeley_sockets) and so the principles of BSD sockets shall be followed when extending IoT clients with IoT Socket support, or when implementing custom IoT Socket variants on top of other network interfaces.
+[**IoT Socket API functions**](./group__iotSocketAPI.html) resemble operation of [BSD Socket APIs](https://en.wikipedia.org/wiki/Berkeley_sockets) and so the principles of BSD sockets shall be followed when extending IoT clients with IoT Socket support, or when implementing custom IoT Socket variants on top of other network interfaces.

-Differences to be explained..